fightforthefuture/keepthewebopenforbusiness.com/index.md

 		<input id='email' type="email" name="member[email]" placeholder="Email *" title="Email" required>
 	</div>
 	<div>
+		<input id="postcode" type="text" name="member[postcode]" placeholder="Zip Code *" title="Postcode" required>
 		<p>This information is helpful in the formal submission to the FCC.</p>
-		<input id="postcode" type="text" name="member[postcode]" placeholder="Zip Code *" title="Postcode" required>
 	</div>
 	<div>
-		<p>This information is optional, but will allow us to get in contact if there are any campaign developments we think you should be aware of.</p>
 		<input id="phone" type="tel" name="member[phone_number]" placeholder="Phone Number" title="Phone">
+		<p>Adding your number is optional, but will allow us to get in contact if there are any campaign developments we think you should be aware of.</p>
 	</div>

 	<div>